infolks/labelmore-essentials/README.md

 ### Polyline Label

-The default polyline tool, implements the PolylineProps.
+The default polyline label, implements the PolylineProps.
 Represents an open polyline shape.

 To draw a polyline label into workspace: